 "Draco…are you… alright?"
 He whispered in the blond's ear and got even more worried when he saw him shudder a little.

 Harry frowned.
 "Celebrating?
 Celebrating what?"

 Draco rolled his eyes.
 "Our relationship, of course."
-He purred, a seductive smirk playing at the corners of his mouth.
+He purred, a seductive smirk playing at the corners of his mouth that made Harry's stomach flutter.
 "After all… you're buying."
 He added with a wink.
 Harry grinned.

 Harry usually met Draco, Ron, Hermione, Susan Bones, Hannah Abbott and (strangely) Gregory Goyle for lunch at the Ministry – they all hated canteen food but never had enough time to go anywhere decent and Harry figured that, hopefully, the excellent company would make up for ingesting whatever disgusting slop was on the menu.
 He was usually right.
 It helped that Goyle would eat just about anything and didn't mind trading the better parts of his meal with everyone for things they refused to touch.

 That Saturday he'd had stayed up late discussing potential ways to go about his plan with Draco.
-They'd come to a decision – the next step would be at lunch at the Ministry on Monday…and for some bewildering reason, Harry was nervous.
+They'd come to a decision – the next step would be at lunch at the Ministry on Monday…and for some bewildering, inexplicable reason, Harry was nervous.

-The blonde caught his eye and Harry saw his face light up with a small smile and suddenly he was more than nervous – he could feel a strange fluttering in his stomach at the sight.
+The man caught his eye and Harry saw his face light up with a small, fond smile.
+Suddenly he was more than nervous – he could feel that strange fluttering in his stomach from Friday night returning at the sight of it.